b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a chat bot window to interact with it
+- DONE Implement a chat bot window to interact with it
-- Implement an 'chat' button to talk to the chatbot
+- DONE Implement an 'chat' button to talk to the chatbot
-- Implement a 'generate summary' button to make a summary
+- DONE Implement a 'generate summary' button to make a summary
-- Implement a summary box with three inferior buttons, one to create a post, one to generate another summary, and one to continue the coversation
+- DONE Implement a summary box with three inferior buttons, one to create a post, one to generate another summary, and one to continue the coversation
-- Implement a logic to generate a post with an only respost fron the chatbot
+- DONE Implement a logic to generate a post with an only respost fron the chatbot
-- Implement logic to persist the info (post with summary) in database
+- DONE Implement logic to persist the info (post with summary) in database
-- Implement retrievePosts logic to get all posts form database
+- DONE Implement retrievePosts logic to get all posts form database
-- Implement a panel for listing posts in home
+- DONE Implement a panel for listing posts in home

 #### Acess to prior conversations